karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker login docker.io 	--> to login to docker hub repository
  	$ docker login nexus-registry-url 	--> to login to nexus private registry

-Q. What is a Docker: Container?
+Q. What is a Docker Container?
 --------------------------------
 A container is a light weight & isolated object, that wraps the application and its dependencies along with libraies and supporting file that are used to run the application indipendently with out having to worry about the underlying operating system. with containers you can run your application on any platform uniformly. this contaienrs are light wight objects. docker container life cycle. once the containers job is finished they closed.
+		 b
 	Creation --> Running --> Pausing --> Unpausing --> starting --> Stopping --> Restarting --> Killing --> Destroying

  Usage:  $ docker run [OPTIONS] IMAGE [COMMAND] [ARG...]